wp-plugins/ninjafirewall/readme.txt

 == Changelog ==

+= 1.4.2-RC1 =
+* The path to NinjaFirewall's log/cache directory can be changed with the `NFW_LOG_DIR` constant (see http://ninjafirewall.com/wordpress/htninja/#nfwlogdir for more details).
+* When importing its configuration, NinjaFirewall will ensure that the server is compatible with the HTTP response headers option, otherwise it will disable that option.
+* Updated security rules.
+* [WP+ edition] Updated IPv4/IPv6 GeoIP databases.

 = 1.4.1 =
 * "File Guard" email alert will contain the date/time the file was last changed, rather than the date/time the detection occurred.